johno/pixyll/_posts/2022-04-21-MMLLC_Registration_Process.md

 *   Employee Regulations
 *   Maintenance

-The exact requirements vary from state to state.
-Your state’s requirements are found on your Secretary of State’s website.
-They layout how to acquire and submit the necessary documentation.
-Just make sure you’re looking at the requirements of the state where your LLC is operating.
+Exact requirements vary from state to state.

+You can find your state’s LLC requirements on your Secretary of State’s (SoS) website.
+They tell you how to acquire and submit the necessary documentation.
+Just make sure you’re looking at the requirements of the state where you plan on conducting business.

 ## Articles of Organization ##

-As we mentioned earlier, you need to write an Articles of Organization for your LLC and submit it to the Secretary of State where you plan on conducting business.
+You need to write out an Articles of Organization for your LLC and submit it to the Secretary of State where your LLC is operating.

-To figure out who this is and where their office is located, simply go to your state's official government website.
+To figure out who this is and their office address, simply go to your state's official government website.

 One part of your Articles of Organization involves coming up with a unique business name.
 A unique business name may extend to your county or to your state.
-The difference depends on your specific state's laws and regulations surrounding business names and trademarks.
+It all depends on your state's laws and regulations surrounding business names and trademarks.

-To find out if the name you want is already taken, you can conduct a free business name search using your Secretary of State's government website.
-You can also use third-party companies to conduct a business name search.
+To find out if the name you want is already taken, you can conduct a free business name search using your SoS's website.
+There are also plenty of third-party companies you can use to conduct a business name search.

 We recommend using your Secretary of State’s website first and then double checking using other resources just to make sure you’ve got your bases covered.

-You can submit Articles of Organization online in most states.
+In most states, you can submit your Articles of Organization online.
 If you’re unable to do it online you can submit copies of your documents by mail.
-Just make sure you are sending a copy and not the original.
+Just make sure you send the copy and not the original.

 ## Registered Agent ##

-As you are describing the different positions in your Articles of Organization be sure to include the Registered Agent.
-They are a key component of your LLC.
+As you describe the different positions within your company in your Articles of Organization be sure to include your Registered Agent.
+They are a vital component of your LLC.

-Your Registered Agent acts as the contact between your LLC and the government.
+Your business's Registered Agent acts as the contact point between your LLC and the government.
 They send and receive important documents to/from the state.
 This being the case, your Registered Agent must have a mailing address in the state where your LLC is registered and operating.

-Your business’s Registered Agent is either one of the members or they’re hired from a third party.
-If you hire one, there are plenty of Registered Agent Service providers online to connect you to contracted Registered Agents.
+Your Registered Agent is either a fellow member of your LLC or they are hired from a third party.
+If you want to hire one, there are plenty of Registered Agent Service providers online to connect you to professional Registered Agents.

 ## Operation Agreement ##